GIS-S-mart/Welcome/docs/contributing.md

 ## How start a discussion with organisation members?

-On the team's page, you can use team discussions for conversations that span across projects/repositories and don't belong to a specific issue or pull request.
+On the [team's page](https://github.com/GIS-S-mart/organization_team), you can use [team discussions](https://github.com/orgs/GIS-S-mart/discussions) for conversations that span across projects/repositories and don't belong to a specific issue or pull request.
 Instead of opening an issue in a repository to discuss an idea, you can include the entire organisation team by having a conversation in a team discussion.

-Any organisation member can post on the team's page or participate in a public discussion. *Private* posts are only visible to team members and organisation owners, and *public* posts are visible to all members of the organisation.
+Any organisation member can post on the [team's page](https://github.com/GIS-S-mart/organization_team) or participate in a [public discussion](https://github.com/orgs/GIS-S-mart/discussions) . *Private* posts are only visible to team members and organisation owners, and *public* posts are visible to all members of the organisation.